coolinmc6/enigma-mixins-tutorial/readme.md

   docMixin,
 };
 ```
 In our index.js file, we'll call the method and provide a hypercube.
-We've used this hypercube before on this blog and simply shows the sales margin by product category from our Consumer Sales app.
+We've used this hypercube before on this blog (it simply shows the sales margin by product category from our Consumer Sales app).
 Copy the hypercube and code below to call the method:

 ```js
 // index.js